Supreme Court of Chile: Membership

 The members of the Supreme Court are appointed by the President from a list of five choices prepared by the sitting members of the court.
 Two of the choices must be senior judges from appellate courts; the other three may have no judicial experience.
 The president's choice must then be ratified by a two-thirds majority of the Senate.

 Supreme Court justices must be at least 36 years old.
 Once appointed, a Chilean Supreme Court justice is entitled to remain on the Court until the compulsory retirement age of 75.
 The only exception is if a justice can be removed by "notorious abandonment of duty," as deemed by a majority of both chambers of Congress.

 Current Supreme Court members

 The Supreme Court has twenty-one members, called ministers (ministros).
 One member is selected to serve a two-year term as President of the Supreme Court.
 The composition of the Supreme Court changes relatively quickly, as judges attain the retirement age of 75.

-This list was last updated on 22 January 2016.
+Note: List last updated on 21 August 2023.